Hákonarmál

 Hákonarmál (Old Norse: 'The Song of Hákon') is a skaldic poem which the skald Eyvindr skáldaspillir composed about the fall of the Norwegian king Hákon the Good at the battle of Fitjar and his reception in Valhalla.
-This poem emulates Eiríksmál and is intended to depict the Christian Hákon as a friend to the pagan gods.
-The poem is preserved in its entirety and is widely considered to be of great beauty.
+This poem emulates the approximately seven years older Eiríksmál and is intended to depict the Christian Hákon as a friend to the pagan gods.
+The poem is preserved in its entirety and is considered to be of great beauty.